Which of the Following Is Not a Web Browser?

 Mistake #1: Assuming Anything With “Browser” in the Name Is a Browser

 There’s a tool called BrowserStack that lets you test sites on real browsers, but it’s not itself a browser.
 It’s a cloud service.
-The word “browser” can be a marketing hook, not a functional description It's one of those things that adds up..
+The word “browser” can be a marketing hook, not a functional description.

 Mistake #2: Confusing “Web View” With Full Browser

 Mobile apps often embed a WebView component.
-Think about it: it can display a page, but it lacks the full feature set—no extensions, limited security sandbox.
-Treat it as a mini‑browser, not a replacement for Chrome.
+Consider this: it can display a page, but it lacks the full feature set—no extensions, limited security sandbox.
+Treat it as a mini‑browser, not a replacement for Chrome Still holds up..

 Mistake #3: Overlooking Headless Browsers